aretius/Machine_learning_Projects/README.md

 These are my Machine learning projects starting from the basics and moving further on to advanced level.

 # Project 1 :
+ Titanic Survival Exploration

+Created decision functions that attempt to predict survival outcomes from the 1912 Titanic disaster based on each passenger’s features, such as sex and age.Started with a simple algorithm and increased its complexity until I was able to accurately predict the outcomes for at least 80% of the passengers in the provided data.

 # Project 2 :